 One Stage or Two Stage Process

-In the Contract Notice the procurement officer will specify whether the procurement process is a one stage process or a two stage process i.e. all selection and award criteria are evaluated in one stage or there is a selection stage first which determines how suitable the bidder is.
-For a two stage process only those bidders deemed suitable will then move on to be included in the tender stage (award) of the procurement exercise.
+In the Contract Notice the er will specify whether the procurement procebuyss is a one stage process or a two stage process i.e. all selection and award criteria are evaluated in one stage or there is a selection stage first which determines how suitable the bidder is.
+For a two stage process only those bidders deemed suitable will then move on to be included in the next stage of the procurement exercise.

-Whether the tender is a one stage or two stage process will affect the tender documents you see and when i.e.:
+Whether the tender is a one stage or two stage process will affect the tender documents you see and when.
+For example::

-• For a one stage process you will normally receive all of the tender documents at the one time i.e. the specification; the Single Procurement Document (SPD); procurement officer terms and conditions; the (award) questions that you will be scored on;
+• for a one stage process you will normally receive all of the tender documents at the one time i.e. the specification; the Single Procurement Document (SPD); buyer terms and conditions; the (award) questions that you will be scored on

-• For a two stage process you will need to complete a Single Procurement Document (SPD) first to confirm your ability and capacity to perform the contract.
-If you are successful at this first stage you will then receive all of the remaining invitation to tender documents.
+• for a two stage process you will need to complete the Single Procurement Document (SPD) first to confirm your ability and capacity to perform the contract.
+If you are successful at this first stage, you will then receive all of the remaining invitation to tender documents.

 Timescales